The best puppy milk replacers offer all the macronutrients and micronutrients to help a young puppy grow healthily.

 Powdered and liquid dog milk replacers for puppies are formulated to be used as a supplement when the mother’s milk production is insufficient or as a sole ration for orphan puppies that are hand-fed and nursed by their breeder.

 Pregnant dogs going through gestation, along with those nursing their litter of whelps, often need an energy-dense supplementation.
-Milk replacers for puppies also help female dogs coping with the sudden requirements that are inherent to pregnancy, delivery and nursing.
+Milk replacers for puppies also help female dogs coping with the sudden requirements that are inherent to pregnancy, delivery, and nursing.

-Frequently Asked Questions About Puppy Milk Replacers
+Puppy Milk Replacers FAQ

-As a dog breeder, whether occasional or professional, it is crucial to be prepared to the eventuality of having to nurse newborn puppies yourself.
+As a dog breeder, whether occasional or professional, it is crucial to be prepared for the eventuality of having to nurse newborn puppies yourself.
 A whelping kit is compulsory.
 The mother may be unable to do it herself for various reasons (eclampsia, lactation failure, etc), therefore you must have everything required to keep these whelps alive and healthy.

 However, especially for inexperienced dog breeders, it is totally normal if you have a few interrogations.
 Here are some very common questions on puppy milk replacers, followed by their answer.